GuildCrafts/web-development-js/_goals/256-Init_2-Developer_Tools.md

 ### Get Good at Git and GitHub

-Pick one of your repositories that has a decent amout of code and git history already and create a copy of it to use as a "sandbox" environment for learning about git and GitHub.
+Pick one of your repositories and create a copy of it to use as a "sandbox" environment for learning about git and GitHub.
 To create a "sandbox" copy of your repository, follow these steps:

 1. Create a new repository on GitHub to put the copy into (we'll use the placeholder `SANDBOX_REPO` here)
 2. Clone the original repository and move into it